swiyu-admin-ch/swiyu-admin-ch.github.io/_cookbooks/vc-visual-presentation-oca.md

 **Demo-Watermark**

-All the credentials which are issued within the swiyu Public Beta environment are applied with a DEMO watermark to differentiate those credentials to the productive ones.
+All the credentials which are issued within the swiyu Public Beta are applied with a DEMO watermark to differentiate those credentials to the productive ones.

 {% endcapture %}